KDNL-TV: Building a media group

-In the fall of 1988, two former senior executives of KPLR-TV owner Koplar Communications—Barry Baker and Larry Marcus—formed Better Communications Inc. to acquire television and radio stations.
-They first offered to buy KPLR-TV and were then fired by company president Ted Koplar.
+In the fall of 1988, two senior executives of KPLR-TV owner Koplar Communications—Barry Baker and Larry Marcus—formed Better Communications Inc. to acquire television and radio stations; an attempt to purchase KPLR-TV themselves resulted in company president Ted Koplar terminating their employment.
 Instead, their first purchase was KDNL, acquired from Cox.
 In selling channel 30, Cox Broadcasting president Stanley G. Mouse noted that the station "[did] not fit the profile of our other television stations", which included five network affiliates plus two independents in larger markets (KTVU and WKBD-TV in Detroit), all of which broadcast local news; another Cox source noted that the station had been a money-loser for Cox, in part because of the failed Preview service in 1982–1983.
 At the time of the purchase, KDNL had a total sign-on to sign-off share of five percent, trailing KPLR at 11 percent.

 For Barry and Marcus, the purchase of KDNL-TV was the first act in the construction of a broadcasting group.
 In May 1989, a deal was struck to acquire KABB, an independent station in San Antonio, Texas, under the name River City Television Partners, which came to represent the entire group.
 The firm then expanded into radio broadcasting when it acquired St. Louis radio station KSTZ out of bankruptcy in 1990.
 River City changed the call letters and branded the station as "The Fox", a complement to his Fox affiliate.
 With the addition of the radio station, the company became River City Broadcasting (RCB).

 KDNL finally took flight under River City ownership.
 Within a year, aided in part by the introduction of meters to measure ratings, the station doubled its total-day audience share from five to eleven percent, narrowly behind KPLR, as well as its revenue.
 By December 1993, it was the fourth highest-rated Fox affiliate in the nation, with an intensive focus on children's programming, counterprogramming the other stations, and Fox network programming.
 The 1994 edition of its Fox 30 Kids Fair, featuring guest appearances by two Power Rangers, attracted more than 50,000 attendees.

 In February 1994, River City announced it would take the next step in growing KDNL-TV by starting a local half-hour 9 p.m. newscast to air beginning in early 1995.
 General manager Gregg Filandrinos credited the decision to start a newscast to Fox's acquisition of National Football League television rights.
 Renovation work estimated at more than $3 million began later that year to add news facilities to the channel 30 studios.